israelvicars/javaresume/README.md

 # Java Résumé

-Recently updated résumé as a working Java file
+Résumé as an executable Java file

+Added an HTML version displaying the code and output

 Output when compiled and executed: